spankowitz/spankowitz.github.io/_posts/2021-01-12-Vulnhub_nullbyte.md

 ---
 layout: post
-title: Vulnhub:nullbye
+title: Vulnhub:nullbyte
 ---

 Today's box on my OSCP journey is [nullbybe](https://www.vulnhub.com/entry/nullbyte-1,126/).
-This box was a lot of fun and one of those boces you can do 2 or more ways.
+This box was a lot of fun and one of those boxes you can do 2 or more ways.
 Here's how I thought through it.

 ### Disclaimer

-A quick disclaimer here: these aren't going to be "here's how I got root".
+These isn't "here's how I got root after following someone else's writeup".
 The best part about the OSCP journey has been the persepctive I've gained looking at systems and thinking through them, especially coming from a blue team background.
 I like to write these to help explain how I thought through the box, where I needed help, and what I learned.

 ## Enumeration